-- Natural Paints – Made from fruits, vegetables, flowers and spices.
+- Natural Paints – Made from natural earth pigments.

-- Design Your Own Superhero Cape – A fun activity that encourages creativity and is great for imaginative play.
+- Design Your Own Fairy Wand – A fun activity that encourages creativity and is great for imaginative play.

 - Microscope Kit – My oldest loved looking at hair, dirt, and all kind of other things in this microscope.

 - Bath Tub Crayons – These beeswax bath crayons for toddlers are handmade in New Zealand with New Zealand beeswax and food-grade, non-toxic pigments.
 These jumbo crayons are perfect for toddlers, kids, and children from 2 years old onwards.

 - Or Beeswax Crayons – Triangular crayons made of natural beeswax.

 - Doll House – Fits Barbie-sized dolls and other smaller dolls.

 - Stainless Steel Play Kitchen Pots and Pans – My daughters used to play kitchen with these for hours!

 - Beginner Piano Keyboard (and free Hoffman Academy Lessons) – These are a great way to get the kids started with music.